data301-2021-summer2/project-group27-project/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 27 - Crypto Consensus

 - Your title can change over time.